Join the Housing Register

 Online form

-The new online application form is now open, and you are able to use it to register for Southampton Homesearch.
+The new online application form is now open, and you can use it to register for Southampton Homesearch.
 Please use the link below to complete the application form.

 You will need an email address to register.
 You must ensure that you use your own email address as we will use this to send you communications, and for you to access your account.